TSG Playground

 Step 2: Discover Other Participants

-Step 3: Browse the Catalog
+Step 3: Browse Bob's Catalog

-- Bob's dataset appears: "Bob HTTPBin"
+- Bob's dataset "Bob HTTPBin" appears

-The dataset information shows:
+The dataset details reveal:

-- Title: Bob HTTPBin (0.9.2)
+- Title: Bob HTTPBin

 - Conforms to: HTTPBin OpenAPI specification